L3ad Solutions

 What hurts trust: stock photos of suit-wearing strangers, vague claims ("trusted by hundreds"), no specific city or area mentioned, missing license/contractor numbers in regulated trades.

-4. One primary call to action per page
+Why use one primary call to action per page?

 Pages with three competing CTAs ("Call Now" / "Get Quote" / "Schedule Inspection" / "Download Guide") convert worse than pages with one.
 Decision fatigue is real.